Existence of corotating and counter-rotating vortex pairs for active scalar equations: Introduction

-with $\vec{\tau}$ being the unit tangent vector to the boundary $ \partial D_1$ positively oriented and
+with $\vec{\tau}(z)$ being the unit tangent vector to the boundary $ \partial D_1$ positively oriented and

-The basic idea is to extend the functional defining the vortex pairs beyond $\EE=0$ corresponding to point vortex pairs and to apply after the implicit function theorem.
+The basic idea of the proof is to extend the functional defining the vortex pairs beyond $\EE=0$ corresponding to point vortex pairs and afterwards to apply the implicit function theorem.
 As we can see, the first integral term in $I_\EE(z)$ is singular and to remove the singularity we should seek for domains which are slight perturbation of the unit disc with a small amplitude of order $\EE$.
-In other words, we look for a parametrization of $D_1$ in the form
+In other words, we look for a conformal parametrization of $D_1$ in the form

 where the Fourier expansion of $f$ takes the form